mirellarhea/qsafevault/README.md

 - PIN not found or expired
   - Generate a new PIN (host) and re‑enter (join)
 - “Answer not received before timeout”
-  - Check that the join device posted the answer within TTL; ensure STUN/TURN reachability
+  - Ensure the join device posted the answer within TTL
 - Flaky pairing
-  - Ensure the joiner resolves once and polls /offer (the app does this by default)
+  - Prefer Tor-based P2P sync to avoid NAT/firewall issues
 - Untrusted peer
   - Add the displayed public key to your trusted list and retry